knuesel/typst-minideck/lib/colors.typ

 // maximizes the hue contrast.
 // Default can be a scheme or an accents value (an array of colors).
 // Schemes can be given as a dict or as a name referring to a standard scheme.
+// When giving a dict, `scheme.accents` can also be a string to refer to a
+// standar scheme's accents.
 // The returned colors are in RGB space.
 #let get-accents(scheme, n: 1, default: "default") = {
   let accents = _scheme-field(scheme, "accents", default)